 Roy Lichtenstein never should have been hired to teach art in Oswego because he wasn’t a teacher.

-He was just a painter who needed money.
+He was just a painter wanting fame and maybe money.